Insert the missing part of the command to check which version of Git (if any) is installed.

 - *.temp

-add a line to ignore all files in any directory named temp
+In .gitignore add a line to ignore all files in any directory named temp:

 - temp/

-add a single line to ignore all files named temp1.log
+In .gitignore add a single line to ignore all files named temp1.log, temp2.log, and temp3.log:

 - temp?.log